 Once you have created a page or a collection of pages, you can either make this available for people to copy into their accounts manually or you can 'push' it directly into the accounts of people in a group.

-When creating your template, you may wish to ensure that blocks you add cannot be removed by the students.
-To do this, you will need to lock the blocks on each individual page.
+When creating a template, blocks can be locked so they cannot be removed by students.
+To do this, lock the blocks on each individual page.

 - Open the page where you want to lock the blocks.